 Serve with rotis or jeera rice.

-- This method of cooking is called OPOS (One pot One shot) where the ingredients are layered and then pressure cooked on high flame.
+- OPOS (One pot One shot) is a method of cooking where the ingredients are layered and then pressure cooked on high flame.
 OPOS method keeps the nutrients and flavors intact along with saving time.

 - Even though 2 or 3 liter pressure cookers are ideal to cook in this method, I used my 5 liter pressure cooker.